iree-org/iree/experimental/cuda2/README.md

   accordingly--submitting immediately or associating the `CUevent`.
   This would also guarantee the requirement of `CUevent`--recording should happen before waiting.
-* We can use the same `CUevent` to unblock multiple GPU waits; that's allowed.
-  Though it would mean we need to be careful regarding `CUevent` lifetime management.
-Here we can use reference counting to see how many timepoints are using it.
-And automatically return to a pool once done.
+* We can use the same `CUevent` to unblock multiple GPU waits.
+That's allowed, though it would mean we need to be careful regarding `CUevent` lifetime management.
+Here we can use reference counting to see how many timepoints are using it and automatically return to a pool once done.

 Another problem is that per the `cuLaunchHostFunc()` doc, "the function will be called after currently enqueued work and will block work added after it."